 Fungus Gnats.
 Those tiny little flies that zoom out of your plants and get all up in your face time and time again.
 They look like fruit flies, and unfortunately, they are par for the course of owning indoor plants.

 They live in the soil of your plant where humidity and moisture are in abundance.
-So not overwatering becomes more important than ever but it won’t solve the problem long term.
+So not overwatering becomes more important than ever (especially in Winter) but it won’t solve a fungus gnat problem long term.

 What can become a problem is the Fungus Gnats young larvae that are buried in the soil and can feed on the fine root hairs of your plant, causing slow growth and even yellow leaves.
 Their optimal conditions for the gnats to lay their eggs in moist soil which is why you hear us bang on about allowing your pot soil to dry out completely a couple of inches between watering.
 This way the larvae don’t have enough fungi, algae or decaying matter to feed on.